usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.2.
 Authenticator Assurance Level 2

 AAL2 provides high confidence that the claimant controls authenticator(s) registered to the subscriber.
 Proof of possession and control of two different authentication factors is required through a secure authentication protocol.
+In order to authenticate at AAL2, claimants SHALL successfully authenticate using both authentication factors.
 Approved cryptographic techniques are required at AAL2 and above.

 #### 4.2.1.
 Permitted Authenticator Types